Dr. Matt Haberl, PT, OCS, ATC, CSCS, FAAOMPT

 Dr. Haberl then completed his Orthopedic Physical Therapy Residency Training in 2010 and his Fellowship in Manual Therapy with Evidence in Motion in 2012.
 He specializes in neuromusculoskeletal (a tongue twister!) rehabilitation and prevention of injuries.
 He offers a unique perspective to restoring an individual’s optimal pain free movement with the use of the Functional Movement Screen, Selective Functional Movement Assessment, integrating a variety of different manual therapy techniques including functional dry needling, joint manipulation and mobilization, hands on and instrumented assisted soft tissue mobilization complimented with a variety of corrective exercises with the use of a variety of tools (TRX, Kettle Balls, Sports Bands, Med Balls, Foam Rollers, etc.)

-In addition to seeing individuals at Grand Bluff location, he also treats patients at the La Crosse Wellness Center.
+In addition to seeing individuals at the Main Street location, he also treats patients at the La Crosse Wellness Center.
 He sees a variety of patients from acute low back and neck pain and sports related injuries in a vast array of patients from youth sports to semi-pro athletes and our middle age working population.

 Outside of the sports rehabilitation and enhancement he does specialize in more persistent pain populations including chronic low back pain, neck pain, headaches and migraines, fibromyalgia, complex regional pain syndrome ect.